SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/quotelineinfo.md

 The thumbnail of the product, if it exists.

-Base64 encoded string, or a valid URI that resolves to an image.
+Base64 encoded string or a valid URI that resolves to an image.

 ## string VatInfo